 - Start simple – Work towards including pricing aspects down the track.
 For now, at least ask the basic question to ensure capital projects are heading in the right direction.
 “Will this project increase/decrease or have no impact on our carbon footprint?”

 - Use the change for good – Some organisations simply impose the requirement to record carbon impact as part of current or about-to-be-introduced mandatory sustainability reporting.
 But this is missing an important opportunity.
 Instead, use the change to amplify and mobilise employee support for your carbon-neutral pledges and be forward-thinking with organisational strategy when it comes to greenhouse gas emissions.

-Use technology to align your capital project portfolio with your sustainability objectives and proactively begin the shift to low-carbon operations with the CAPEXinsights Sustainability Calculator.
+Use technology to align your capital project portfolio with your sustainability objectives and proactively begin the shift to low-carbon operations with our CAPEXinsights Sustainability Calculator.